exercism/rust/README.md

 - An exercise may contain `.meta/hints.md`.
 This is optional and will appear after the normal exercise instructions if present.
 Rust is different in many ways from other languages.
 This is a place where the differences required for Rust are explained.
 If it is a large change, you may want to call this out as a comment at the top of `src/lib.rs`, so the user recognises to read this section before starting.

+- If the test suite is appreciably sped up by running in release mode, and there is reason to be confident that the example implementation does not contain any overflow errors, consider adding a file `.meta/test-in-release-mode`.
+This should contain brief comments explaining the situation.

 - `README.md` may be [regenerated](https://github.com/exercism/docs/blob/master/maintaining-a-track/regenerating-exercise-readmes.md) from Exercism data.
 The generator will use the `description.md` from the exercise directory in the [problem-specifications repository](https://github.com/exercism/problem-specifications/tree/master/exercises), then any hints in `.meta/hints.md`, then the [Rust-specific instructions](https://github.com/exercism/rust/blob/master/config/exercise-readme-insert.md).
 The `## Source` section comes from the `metadata.yml` in the same directory.
 Convention is that the description of the source remains text and the link is both name and hyperlink of the markdown link.

 - Be sure to add the exercise to an appropriate place in the `config.json` file.
 The position in the file determines the order exercises are sent.
 Generate a unique UUID for the exercise.
 Current difficuly levels in use are 1, 4, 7 and 10.